Save money with Rush ACLS

 - Digital BLS, ACLS or PALS eCard for free

 - Maximum of 3 online exam retake opportunities

 - Up-to-date online training material

-- Hard copy of BLS, ACLS or PALS card
+- Hard copy of BLS, ACLS or PALS certificate

 - Friendly and skilled customer support